Oratory of the Good Shepherd

-In addition, 'Labour of the Mind' is a characteristic of the oratory, and members are expected to spend time in study – although this takes a variety of forms for different brethren.
+In addition, 'Labour of the Mind' is a characteristic of the Oratory, and members are expected to spend time in study – although this takes a variety of forms for different brethren.

-The oratory encourages its members in their individual ministries and has among its members bishops, parish priests, lecturers, missionaries, a cathedral verger, and many others.
+The Oratory encourages its members in their individual ministries and has among its members bishops, parish priests, lecturers, missionaries, a cathedral verger, and many others.

 History

-The oratory began in 1913 as a group of University of Cambridge college chaplains who were looking for some form of disciplined life in the comfortable circumstances of the university of those days.
+The Oratory began in 1913 as a group of University of Cambridge college chaplains who were looking for some form of disciplined life in the comfortable circumstances of the university of those days.
 The First World War interrupted things, but afterwards they came together again, meeting at the site of the Little Gidding community of the 17th century.
 The "Notes" were compiled and the way of life devised.

-There has been controversy from the beginning, but whether the oratory was inspired by St Philip Neri or the French oratory of Pierre de Bérulle is probably of little importance since OGS is sui generis.